fattyageboy/berthcare/design-documentation/design-system/tokens/typography.md

 }
 ```

-**We don't follow platform guidelines blindly.** We use what works for nurses in the field.
+**We don't follow platform guidelines blindly.** We use what works for caregivers in the field.

 ---